Advanced Software Development

 - Location: Williston Campus, Online, Randolph Center Campus

 Demand for information technology professionals is strong and growing.
 Jobs in software development are projected to grow as fast as average or faster, with earnings potential above average salaries.
 The work can be often found across industries and is needed in both small and large organizations.
 Employees with these skills are highly valued.
 Students earning this advanced certificate should expect to find work as or advance to a mid to senior-level programmer with a software company.

 This advanced certificate require all students to have previously earned a bachelor’s degree from an accredited institution.
 The advanced certificate requires a more substantial background, such as completing a minor in the field or earning a basic certificate in the area.

 To earn a certificate, a student must maintain a cumulative GPA for the entire certificate of at least 3.0.
-Courses where the final grade is below a C do not count toward the certificate, but with the permission of the host department, a subsequent course may be substituted for use in the certificate.
-For students with a particularly strong background, up to 2 courses may be waived by department permission.
+Courses in which the final grade is below a C do not count toward the certificate, but, with permission of the host department, a subsequent course may be substituted.
+For a student with a particularly strong background, up to two courses may be waived by department permission.

 - Scholarships: While there are no program-specific scholarships available at this time, additional scholarships are available.